-Have you ever found your child sitting up in bed screaming, appearing to be awake but is totally confused, disoriented, fearful and unresponsive to you?
+Have you ever found your child sitting up in bed screaming, appearing to be awake but totally confused, disoriented, fearful and unresponsive to you?
 Comforting words or touch do not work?

-Pretty scary isn’t it?
+Pretty scary, isn’t it?

 Night terrors typically occur in children ages 1-12 with a peak onset around 3.5 years old.

 Sleep is divided into 2 categories: rapid eye movement (REM) and nonrapid eye movement (non-REM).
 Non-REM sleep is broken down even further into 4 stages, progressing from stages 1-4.
-Night terrors occur during the transition from stage 3 non-REM sleep to stage 4 non-REM sleep.
-Usually beginning approximately 90 minutes after the child falls asleep.
+Night terrors occur during the transition from stage 3 non-REM sleep to stage 4 non-REM sleep, usually beginning approximately 90 minutes after the child falls asleep.

 A night terror will last 1-2 minutes on average but can on for as long as 30 minutes.